Rahma-Aly/DPRAM/README.md

 # DPRAM
-design and verification of a synchronous dual port ram
+Design and verification (using UVM) of a synchronous dual port ram